innotrade/enapso-graphdb-admin/README.md

 ## Create User
 </summary>

-Create a new user and provide a user with read/write access to certain repositories in a Graph Database instance: if security is on then for Creating a new User, the user role needs to be Administrator else operation is not performed
+Create a new user and provide a user with read/write access to certain repositories in a graph database instance: if security is on then for Creating a new User, the user role needs to be Administrator else operation is not performed

 ```javascript